Advanced Certificate in International Political Economy

 Advanced Certificate is issued as a diploma supplement and signed by both Program Director and the Rector.
 Qualified graduates receive ACIPE certificates from the registry office together with their CEU diplomas and final transcripts.

-Introduction to International Political Economy (Andrew X. Li/Dora Piroska, IR), 4 credits
+Introduction to International Political Economy (Dora Piroska, IR), 4 credits

 Fall term

-The Rise and Fall of Development (Andreas Dafinger, SOCL), 4 credits
+The Rise and Fall of Development (4 credits), Andreas Erwin Dafinger, SOCL

 Winter term

-Global Economy: Emergence and Current Issues (Julius Horvath, ECBS), 2 credits
+Global Economy: Emergence and Current Issues (2 credits), Julius Horvath, ECON

 Spring term

-EU Industrial Policy and Global Economy (Yusuf Akbar, ECBS), 2 credits
+EU Industrial Policy in a Global Economy (2 credits), Yusaf Hussein Akbar, ECON

-For a detailed program and courses description, please visit this page
+For a detailed program and course descriptions, please go to: